 Policies & Procedures

 The United States has export control laws governing strategically important technology and products.
-Exports to certain countries are prohibited and export authority may be required before exporting products or technology from the U.S. or re-exporting them from a foreign country.
-Export control laws are extremely complex.
-Much of the exported work will be governed by the International Traffic in Arms Regulations (ITAR’s) issued by the Department of State, or export regulations from the Department of Commerce.
-In recent years, U.S. government agencies have stepped up their efforts to enforce existing export regulations and significantly stiffened the penalties associated with the failure to comply with those regulations.
-Department of Defense (DoD) Contractors may now also be held liable for breach of contract on top of other penalties in the event they do not comply with U.S. export laws.
-The Law Offices of Baldwin & Briscoe, P.C. can help you register your company with the US Government as an official exporter, provide export compliance guidance, assist in the completion of export licenses of all types, and draft/negotiate “Commodity Jurisdiction Requests” to determine if your technology or products could be determined to be subject to the stringent ITAR requirements.
+Exports to certain countries are prohibited, and export authority may be required before exporting products or technology from the U.S. or re-exporting them from a foreign country.
+Export control laws are highly complex.
+Much of the exported work will be governed by the International Traffic in Arms Regulations (ITARs) issued by the Department of State or export regulations from the Department of Commerce.
+In recent years, U.S. government agencies have stepped up their efforts to enforce existing export regulations and significantly stiffened the penalties associated with failing to comply with those regulations.
+Department of Defense (DoD) Contractors may now be held liable for breach of contract on top of other penalties if they do not comply with U.S. export laws.
+The Law Offices of Baldwin & Briscoe can help you register your company with the U.S. Government as an official exporter, provide export compliance guidance, assist in the completion of export licenses of all types, and draft/negotiate “Commodity Jurisdiction Requests” to determine if your technology or products could be determined to be subject to the stringent ITAR requirements.

 One significant difference between contracting with the Government versus contracting with a commercial organization is the Government’s insistence on the right to make changes during contract performance.
 In return for this right, the Government provides the Contractor access to an equitable adjustment to the contract price and/or schedule whenever a change is made that will increase or decrease the cost of contract performance or impact contract deliveries or performance.
-If your company has been impacted by a change post award, The Law Offices of Baldwin & Briscoe, P.C. can either guide you through the REA process or file/negotiate/litigate the REA on your behalf.
+If a change post-award has impacted your company, The Law Offices of Baldwin & Briscoe, P.C. can either guide you through the REA process or file/negotiate/litigate the REA on your behalf.

 Mentor/Protégé teams offer the best of two worlds: combining the resources, stability, and experience of a large, established business (mentor) with the innovation, focus, and energy of a small, emerging, disadvantaged business (protégé).
 The Law Offices of Baldwin & Briscoe, P.C. is well versed in the intricacies of the SBA Mentor/Protégé program, how to apply, and the requirements of the Mentor/Protégé Agreement.